 Table 3 summarizes the current year roadway segment LOS.
-Additionally, Figures 6 and 7 illustrate the results graphically.
-As highlighted in Table 3, there are 13 segments found to be below the established minimum.
+Additionally, Figures 4, 5, 6, and 7 illustrate the results graphically.
+As highlighted in Table 3, there are 9 segments (plus the US 101 HOV segment between Whipple and SC County Line) found to be below the established minimum in each of the AM and PM peak periods.
 Table 3 includes a summary of the historic results since 1999.
 All results included in this update have consistently used the HCM 1994 for all roadway types and the HCM 2000 for the intersections.
-Variations in the LOS results may be explained through capital improvements, construction, use of transit and other modes, and reduction in traffic volumes due to the economy.
-The values included in Table 3 reflect the lowest LOS for either direction on the segment in either the AM or PM peak period.
-Basically, it is the worst case LOS for the link in either direction in either time of day.
+Variations in the LOS results may be explained through capital improvements, construction, or use of transit and other modes.
+The values included in Table 3 reflect the lowest LOS for either direction.
+Basically, it is the worst case LOS for the link in either direction during the respective peak periods.